xiongyu0523/AzureRTOS-ThreadX-For-Arduino/examples/demo_blink_serialread/readme.md

 # Azure RTOS ThreadX for Arduino 101: Threads

-Microsoft's Azure RTOS ThreadX is open source!
+Microsoft's Azure RTOS ThreadX is [available to use](https://aka.ms/hackster/ThreadX/hardware-license)!
 We want to show you the basics of ThreadX so you can start using this industrial-grade RTOS in your Arduino projects.

 **Estimated Time:** 1 hour
 - **Setup:** 5 min